zymono/lighthouse/docs/performance-budgets.md

 _Lighthouse 5.3 & up_

-The `path` property indciates the pages that a budget applies to.
+The `path` property indicates the pages that a budget applies to.
 This string should follow the [robots.txt](https://developers.google.com/search/reference/robots_txt#examples-of-valid-robotstxt-urls) format.

 If `path` is not supplied, a budget will apply to all pages.